vadimso/bizzabo-devops-task/README.md

  2-define slack channel to receive the alerts

- 3- install each component (prometheus, alertmnager,grafana,hello-world-app ) as deployment on kubernetes via kubectl apply
+ 3- install each component (prometheus, alertmnager,grafana,hello-world-app ) as deployment on kubernetes via kubectl apply (the service is a loadbalancer type in order to access from outside)